-We have not generated any revenues from licensing, milestones or product sales to date, and we do not expect to generate any meaningful revenues within the next 12 to 18 months.
-Our revenues to date have been generated from development management contracts with Asahi Kasei Pharma Corporation and Argenes Inc. under which we bill consulting fees and our pass-through clinical contract costs.
+We have not generated any revenues from licensing, milestones or product sales to date, and we do not expect to generate any revenues from the commercialization of our product candidates within the next 12 months.
+Our revenues to date have been generated from development management contracts with Asahi Kasei Pharma Corporation and Argenes, Inc. under which we bill consulting fees and our pass-through clinical contract costs.
 The primary cost associated with our revenue is the clinical contract costs we incur and pass-through to our customer.
-We expect to generate revenue from the Argenes development management contract for at least the next 12 to 18 months based on currently anticipated clinical trials.
-We have completed our contract with Asahi Kasei Pharma and we do not expect to generate further revenue from that agreement.
+We expect to generate revenue from the Argenes development management contract for at least the next 12 months based on currently anticipated clinical trials.